mborgerson/fatx/README.md

   libfatx that enables you to mount a FATX filesystem on your host system and interact with it using your typical system tools.
 * **pyfatx** is a Python module providing bindings to libfatx.
 * **gfatx** is a graphical utility for working with FATX disk images, built around libfatx.
-Note: can only browse filesystem at the moment.

 Status
 ------